aaronsaray/aaronsaray.com/content/blog/css-incompatibility-finder.markdown

 Off the top of my head, here are some todo's:

-    @todo support selector differences
+* support selector differences
-    @todo support attribute/value combo inequalities
+* support attribute/value combo inequalities
-    @todo could break out into a css locator and a compatibility checker
+* could break out into a css locator and a compatibility checker
-    @todo could make a class to do directory iteration and check for files
+* could make a class to do directory iteration and check for files
-    @todo output could be formatted/csv or anything
+* output could be formatted/csv or anything
-    @todo point to the actual incompatibility
+* point to the actual incompatibility
-    @todo handle multiple version compares
+* handle multiple version compares
-    @todo add in many more supported attributes
+* add in many more supported attributes